cassiersg/compress_artifact/README.md

 - For AES design verification: `FULLVERIF` must point to the `fullverif` binary (typically ending in `fullverif-check/target/release/fullverif`), or `fullverif` must be in `PATH`.
 - For gadget verification with SILVER: `SILVER_ROOT` must point to the root SILVER directory (the one that contains `bin/` and `cell/`).

-### Optionnal environment variables
+### Optional environment variables

 Some of the Makefile targets detailed after may take a significant time to complete.
-Typically, the time required to simulate the execution of a circuit can be of the order of an hour for behavioral simulations, or several hours for structural simulations.
-Besides, the execution time of COMPRESS is rather fast for small circuit, but increase with the circuit size due to the usage of a SAT solver.
-Based on that, the following environment variables enable some control level on the flow by configuring the most time consuming steps:
+The time required to simulate the largest circuits can be of the order of an hour for behavioral simulations, or several hours for structural simulations.
+Besides, the execution time of COMPRESS is rather fast (seconds to minutes) for small circuit, but increase with the circuit size due to the usage of a CP solver (in the artifact, only some adder circuits take a long time).

-- `SKIP_BEH_SIMU` (default: 0): set to 1 in order to skip behavioral simulations.
+The following environment variables provide configuration for the most time consuming steps:

-- `SKIP_STRUCT_SIMU` (default: 1): set to 1 in order to skip structural simulations.
+- `SKIP_BEH_SIMU` (default: 0): set to 0 (resp.
+1) in order to run (resp. skip) behavioral simulations.
-- `TIMEOUT_COMPRESS` (default: 3600): timeout (in seconds) for the COMPRESS' SAT solver execution time.
-CAUTION: reducing the timeout value may affect the performances of the generated circuits (e.g., some adders circuits reached the 1h timeout, as mentioned in Table 7 of the paper).
+- `SKIP_STRUCT_SIMU` (default: 1): set to 0 (resp.
+1) in order to run (resp. skip) structural simulations.

-You can set these variables by editing the Makefile, or directly in the make command as follows:
+- `TIMEOUT_COMPRESS` (default: 3600): timeout (in seconds) for the COMPRESS CP solver execution time.
+Reducing the timeout value may affect the performance of the generated circuits (e.g., some adders circuits reached the 1h timeout, as mentioned in Table 7 of the paper).
+Running on a small machine may have the same effect (we used a 64-core machine).

 ```
 SKIP_STRUCT_SIMU=1 make $TARGET